 New students register for classes before the beginning of their first quarter or on Orientation Day with assistance from Admissions and the Education Department.
 Students then submit their schedules to the Registrar for final approval.

 CONTINUING STUDENT REGISTRATION

 Registration for each upcoming quarter will take place during the latter part of the previous quarter.
-Any student who does not register for classes during this period will go through Late Registration during the first two weeks of classes.

 SUCCESS SEMINAR PROGRAM